hermestechlabs/RecruitmentTest/README.md

 Thank you for taking the time to do our technical test.
 It consists of two parts:

-* Part One: The Hermes Tech Lab Jam
+* Part One: The Hermes Tech Lab Jam (To prepare in advance of your interview)
-* Part Two: Some technical questions
+* Part Two: Interview questions (on the day of the interview)

 Part One: The Hermes Tech Lab Jam (to be prepared in advance)
 ------